Top Tips to Get You & Your Classroom Back-to-School Ready

 You might be thinking, "ok, but how do I actually do that?"
 No worries!
 Keep reading and I'll offer some tips to get you headed in the right direction as well as a helpful checklist.

-TIP #1 DECORATE WITH PURPOSE
+TIP #2 DECORATE WITH RESTRAINT

 Of course you want your classroom decor to be attractive, but don't lose sight of the reason why you are there.
 It's a place of learning.
 Don't go overboard spending a lot of time and money to decorate around a big theme.
 Instead, choose a color palette or a color family to create a cohesive space.
 Personally, I like to use muted colors because they are calming to me.
 Maybe you like brighter colors to wake everyone up?
 Choose what works best in your classroom but be consistent.

-TIP #2 LEAVE SPACE FOR STUDENT WORK
+TIP #3 LEAVE SPACE FOR STUDENT WORK

 Show your students that you appreciate their effort!
 Display their work proudly.
 (Don't display actual grades or corrections on work.)
 Students can take pride in their own work as well as learn from the work of others.

-TIP #3 USE LEARNING DECOR
+TIP #4 USE LEARNING DECOR

 • Post a daily word/brainteaser/idiom, etc.